 All decks higher than 30" above grade must have a guardrail.
-If you choose to install a guardrail on a deck lower than 30", you must still meet code requirements.
-Decks attached to single family detached homes are regulated under the rules of the International Residential Code (IRC).
+If you choose to install a guardrail on a deck lower than 30", the railing must still meet code requirements.
+Decks attached to single family detached homes are generally regulated under the rules of the International Residential Code (IRC).
 The IRC requires guardrails to be at least 36" in height, measured from the deck surface to the top of the rail.
+Note that some local jurisdiction or state require higher, such as 42" in California.
 Commercial decks attached to multi-family buildings, such as apartment buildings or businesses, are regulated under the International Building Code (IBC).
 The IBC requires 42" high guardrails.
 In either case, you are allowed to build taller guardrails as long as they conform to all other requirements stated in the code.

-Handrails are required for stairs and must meet standards as specified by R3184.108.40.206 in the IRC code.
+Handrails are required for stairs in many applications and must meet standards as specified by R3184.108.40.206 in the IRC code.
 The top edge of the handrail must be placed between 34” and 38” above the nosing of the stair treads.
 Handrail ends must be returned and terminated at rail posts.
 The handgrips must allow a minimum of 1-1/2” space between the handrail and the guardrail or wall.
-A variety of gripping surfaces may be acceptable but must meet requirements for the gripping surface.
-Flat 2x4 and 2x6 handrails are not acceptable.
-A circular cross section of a handrail must have an outside diameter of between 1-1/4” and 2”.
+A variety of gripping shapes may be acceptable but must meet requirements for the gripping surface.
+Flat 2x4 and 2x6 handrails do not meet the requirements for graspable handrails.
+If you are using a circular cross section, then the handrail must have an outside diameter of between 1-1/4” and 2”.

-Engineered railing systems must be tested to meet IRC and IBC building codes.
+Engineered railing systems must be tested and certified to meet IRC and IBC building codes.
 The tests include:

-Uniform Load Test: The top rail must be able to sustain 125 lbs of force applied horizontally or vertically.
+- Uniform Load Test (for IBC applications): The top rail must be able to sustain 125 lbs./foot length of force applied horizontally or vertically.

-Concentrated Load Test: The top rail must be capable of holding a point load of 200 lbs of force applied to the mid span, on the side of a post and on top of a post.
+- Concentrated Load Test: The top rail must be capable of holding a point load of 500 lbs. of force applied to the mid span, on the side of a post and on top of a post.

-A safety factor of 2.5 is usually added to the testing.
+A safety factor of 2.5 is included in the numbers listed above.